vwkd/immersive-chinese-to-anki/README.md

 ### 1. Scrape data from IC

-Open Webscraper, import a sitemap, log into IC, scrape the data and export it as CSV.
+Open Chromium browser, open IC and log in.
+Open Webscraper in Developer Tools, import a sitemap, scrape the data and export it as CSV.

 Note, Webscraper has a free limit of 500 scrapes.
 In this case it isn't hit if you only do it once but if you repeat it multiple times you may want to delete and reinstall the extension.
 Note that Webscraper has no status messages and it might not be obvious if it succeeded or quit early.

-Note, doesn't scrape from table directly since Webscraper can't parse tables without a header row.
+Note, we don't scrape from the table directly since Webscraper can't parse tables without a header row.
 Setting it to the first row doesn't work because it changes on every page.

 ### 2. Convert data using scripts

 Run the script on the CSV.

-Mandatory arguments: CSV source file, CSV target directory.
-Optional argument: audio target directory
+First two arguments are mandatory, CSV source file and CSV target directory.
+Third argument is optional, audio target directory.
+Note, downloads audio only if third argument is given.

 ```sh
 mkdir -p out/serial-course/audio